GustavonBrito/libft/README.md

      make
    ```

-3.Include the library in your project:
+3. Include the library in your project:
    ```sh
      gcc -L. -lft your_program.c -o your_program
    ```